connecting

 Mekong Pandaw Cruise:

-same operator as the Pandaw boats on the Irrawaddy in Myanmar, and now also exploring remoter rivers in Indonesian Borneo.
+The same operator as the Pandaw boats of the Irrawaddy in Myanmar:

 https://www.pandaw.com/vessels/rv-mekong-pandaw